 Visiting Dry Tortugas National Park is an experience that is unique, amazing, and educational.
 This adventure is more than just a simple day at the park.
 It’s like being in another world.
-Out here, it is so remote there are no communications.
+Because out here, it is so remote there are no communications.
 The excursion into full exploration and discovery of natural and historical marvels are like no other in the world.
 So we couldn’t resist the opportunity to take a Florida weekend road trip and see how to explore Dry Tortugas National Park!

 Paradise can take on several different meanings depending upon where you are.
 Because many places considered to be “paradise” may have been disturbed, updated, and modernized to please the visitor.
 So, this is one thing you will not find at the very secluded Dry Tortugas National Park!